-Master of Education with Specialization in Curriculum and Instruction for Certified Teachers
+Master of Education with Specialization in Curriculum and Instruction

 The Master of Education in Curriculum and Instruction is a thirty-six-hour program that provides expertise related to curriculum content and instructional methodology.
 In this program, certified teachers can increase their knowledge and skills without pursuing a certification or specialization, or they can add a supplemental certification.
 This degree can also be earned while adding an optional certification in English as a Second Language (ESL).
 This program is also available online

 Advantages and Opportunities